MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 You may also type hyperlinks that are clickable after they're published.

-## Export:
+## Event Tracing:
-Select Column options to customize the fields shown in the results grid or select Export to export the data into a CSV file.
-To further investigate a specific pattern, select Open in search to open a new tab with the appropriate search filters
+•	You may create an event tracing subscription for your Activity logs event that shows the same fields shown on the Activity logs page using the FraudProtection.ActivityLog namespace.
+See the [Event tracing](event-tracing.md) page for more details.

 [!INCLUDE[footer-include](includes/footer-banner.md)]